-- 1. The submitted documentation was sampled, the content was examined, and the related work units shall be evaluated as presented in the Evaluation Technical Report. - 2.
-Rationale of the evaluation verdict by the evaluator presented in the Evaluation Technical Report shall be adequate. - 3.
+- 1. Contents pointed out in the Observation Report shall be adequate. - 2.
+Contents pointed out in the Observation Report have properly been solved. - 3.
+The submitted documentation was sampled, the content was examined, and the related work units shall be evaluated as presented in the Evaluation Technical Report. - 4.
+Rationale of the evaluation verdict by the evaluator presented in the Evaluation Technical Report shall be adequate. - 5.
 The evaluator's evaluation methodology presented in the Evaluation Technical Report shall conform to the CEM.